-In addition, distributions on PAA's preferred units accrue and are cumulative, at the rate of 8% per annum with respect to PAA's Series A preferred units and 6.125% with respect to PAA's Series B preferred units on the original issue price.
+In addition, distributions on PAA's preferred units accrue and are cumulative, at a fixed rate with respect to PAA's Series A preferred units and at a floating rate with respect to PAA's Series B preferred units.
 PAA's Series A preferred units are convertible into PAA common units by the holders of such units or by PAA in certain circumstances.
 PAA's Series B preferred units are not convertible into PAA common units, but are redeemable by PAA in certain circumstances.
 PAA's obligation to pay distributions on PAA's preferred units, or on the PAA common units issued following the conversion of PAA's Series A preferred units, could impact its liquidity and reduce the amount of cash flow available for working capital, capital expenditures, growth opportunities, acquisitions, and other general partnership purposes.
 PAA's obligations to the holders of PAA's preferred units could also limit its ability to obtain additional financing or increase its borrowing costs, which could have an adverse effect on PAA's financial condition.